5 Things to Know BEFORE Moving to Louisburg, NC

 Living in Louisburg, NC

-Louisburg is a town in the heart of the North Carolina Piedmont Region.
-The city offers a small southern town & charming feel to all residents and visitors alike.
-The city is a part of Franklin County, which also encompasses Youngsville, Angier, Franklinton, Bunn, and more!
-Living here, you can enjoy a peaceful and quiet community with access to bigger cities like Raleigh, Durham, and Chapel Hill without the more considerable city cost.
+Living here, you can enjoy a peaceful and quiet community with beautiful homes for sale and access to bigger cities like Raleigh, Durham, and Chapel Hill without the more considerable city cost.
 Due to the proximity to Research Triangle Park, Louisburg also has various employment opportunities and easy highway access if you need to commute.

 Louisburg, NC, is located less than 40 miles from the state capital, Raleigh, Durham, Chapel Hill, Research Triangle Park, and 40 miles south of the Virginia border.
-Franklin Counties' main attractions include major league hockey and minor league baseball, art, science, history museums, The North Carolina Symphony, the American Dance Festival, Broadway touring performances, outdoor recreation, fine dining, and shopping.
+Franklin Counties' main attractions include major league hockey and minor league baseball, art, science, and history museums, The North Carolina Symphony, the American Dance Festival, Broadway touring performances, outdoor recreation, fine dining, and shopping.

-Keep reading to learn about what life is like in Louisburg, NC!
+Keep reading to learn about what life is like in Louisburg, NC.

 History

 Louisburg, NC, is a charming small town in the heart of the North Carolina Piedmont Region.
 Being located in the center of the county, Louisburg became the county seat of Franklin County.
-Living in Louisburg and being close to other major cities/towns, you can access some of the best healthcare, academic, cultural, and entertainment resources in North Carolina.

-Louisburg was chartered in 1779 and created amid the American Revolution.
-It is nestled on the banks of the Tar River, and the county was named in honor of Benjamin Franklin.
 During that time, Benjamin Franklin was serving as foreign minister to France.
 During his negotiations with France, he helped secure financial and military support that eventually led to the independence of the United States.
-With the U.S. - France alliance, the town of Louisburg was ultimately named in honor of King Louis XVI of France.
+With the U.S.-French alliance, the town of Louisburg was ultimately named in honor of King Louis XVI of France.

-Shortly after the establishment, Louisburg became the hub for business, activity, and agri-busuiness in Franklin County, including cash crops such as cotton, wheat, and tobacco.
+Shortly after the establishment, Louisburg became the hub for business, activity, and agri-business in Franklin County, including cash crops such as cotton, wheat, and tobacco.
 At the same time, merchants, doctors, attorneys, and artisans began inhabiting the area, which led to the influx of wealthy families.

 Prominent Historical Places and Persons of Louisburg include: